barretrobbins/configure-ad/README.md

 <img src="https://i.imgur.com/LnJBSWa.png" height="50%" width="50%" alt="new employee creation"/>
 </p>
 <p>
-5. Now that Active Directory is set up, we are going to create a few users.
-Go to "Active Directory Users and Computers" and create an Organizational Unit called "_EMPLOYEES".
-Inside the _Employees folder create an employee with your name and username as "your name.admin".
-Example: "edward.admin".
-Next, add that employee to the "Domain Admins" security group.
-Now you should be able to log back into DC-1 with that admin account.
+Once the Active Directory installation has been completed, the next step is to create a some users.
+In the Search bar next to the Windows icon, type and go to "Active Directory Users and Computers", and create an Organizational Unit named "_EMPLOYEES".
+Inside the new folder, create an employee with your name and username.
+Add the employee to the "Domain Admins" security group; log into DC-1 with that admin account.
 </p>
 <br />